kamehame-ha/nuxt-virtual-linux-shell/README.md

 **type** - sets type of the input

-**attrs** - it could be any html attribuite with syntax showed below:
+**attrs** - it could be any html attribute with syntax showed below:

 ```ts
 {